hasnocool/hasnocool/README.md

 <div align="center">

 # 🐍 "Uptime is temporary, but shrubbery 🌳 is forever." 🖥️
+*"Our chief weapon is surprise... surprise and fear... and Python, lots of Python...
+Oh, and perhaps a boomstick!"*
 <img src="https://github.com/hasnocool/hasnocool/blob/main/github-contribution-grid-snake-dark.svg" alt="Snake animation" />

 The Sacred Shrubbery of Contributions